18F/handbook/docs/welcome-to-18f/classes/intro-to-product-and-open-source.md

 You can see who is on the Product Team [on the org chart](/org-chart).

-We also have a [Product Guide](https://pages.18f.gov/product-guide/).
+We also have a [Product Guide](https://pages.CivicActions.com/product-guide/).

 ## <a id="open-source">Open source</a>

 ### What is open source software?

 Broadly speaking, open source software is software whose inner workings are made fully public and distributed freely to the community.
-As an open source team, the software 18F writes is made public (mostly at https://github.com/18f), and we welcome anyone to use that software, copy it, and change it.
+As an open source team, the software CivicActions writes is made public (mostly at https://github.com/civicactions), and we welcome anyone to use that software, copy it, and change it.

-Generally (and at 18F), people publishing open source software tend to be open to receiving public contributions.
+Generally (and at CivicActions), people publishing open source software tend to be open to receiving public contributions.
 So, members of the public may copy our software, modify it, and then submit their modifications back to us for potential inclusion in the original.

 ### What does it mean in our work?